Skip to main content

 REGULAR CHURCH GIVING

-Cooperative Program Allocation Budget gifts received for SBC causes
+Cooperative Program Allocation Budget gifts received for national SBC causes

 DESIGNATED INDIVIDUAL GIVING